 Thanks to location and microlocation technologies used by the Door Cloud smartphone app, card readers can be eliminated from some or even all access points.

-Instead of reading the badge, the user is identified via the mobile app.
+Instead of using the reader for identification, the user is identified online from the mobile app.
 The door is then opened as usual, via Zone Access controller.

 Aperio wireless hubs are connected via Zone Wing controller ensuring the continuous operation in case of internet dropouts.